Alcatraz Island

 Security and Fraud Center

-• Don’t click unexpected links or open unknown attachments.
+• Don't click unexpected links or open unknown attachments, even from senders you recognize.
+If something looks off, it usually is.

-• Confirm messages directly with the sender using contact info you find yourself.
+• Confirm directly with the sender using contact information you already have, not what's provided in the message.

 Learn more from official sources:

-If you suspect fraud on your business accounts, contact your Relationship Manager immediately.
+If you suspect fraud on your business accounts, contact your Relationship Manager right away.

 We use multi-layered authentication, secure cookies, and automatic time-outs to safeguard online sessions.